-Often, we need to use large numbers in international number format in our excel sheet.
+Often, we need to use large numbers in international number format in our Excel sheet.
 It becomes difficult to read those numbers if the formatting is not applied accurately.
 In this article, I will show you some examples to change the international number format in Excel.
 Hence, go through the article carefully and save your time.

 However, the international number format may contain various types of items.
-It may include general number format, currency format, date format and many more.
-In this section, I have used European number format and US number format in order to interchange themselves.
+It may include general number format, currency format, date format, and many more.
+In this section, I have used European number format and the US number format in order to interchange themselves.
 For The purpose of demonstration, I have chosen four suitable examples and the following dataset to make you understand how to change international number format in Excel easily.

 1. Converting European Number Format to US Number Format

 Generally, there are small differences between international number formats.
 For example, I will show you the conversion of the European number format to the US number format.
 They have minor differences in the format.
 In order to complete the operation, I have used the NUMBERVALUE function.
 Hence, follow the steps below.

 - Firstly, select the Cell C5 and write the following formula.

 - Secondly, press the Enter key and use the AutoFill tool to apply the formula to the entire column.